 okteto up 🤖.

 Kubernetes has the potential to be a great development platform, providing replicable, resource-efficient and production-like development environments.
-We have shown you how to use Okteto to create a development workflow that also lets you take advantage of features like incremental builds, hot reloaders or debuggers while developing your application directly in Kubernetes.
+We have shown you how to use Okteto to create a development workflow that also lets you take advantage of features like incremental builds, debuggers or hot reloads while developing your application directly on Kubernetes.